rsyncOSX/mydocsy/content/en/docs/Important.md

 ##### The backup option

 Rsync supports a backup flag.
-By, in RsyncUI, switching **on** RsyncUI adds the following flags.
+By, in RsyncUI, switching **on** RsyncUI adds the following parameters.
 You may change the backup directory to any location you want.

 {{< figure src="/images/important/backup.png" alt="" position="center" style="border-radius: 8px;" >}}